aryan68125/iqinfinite_tasks/README.md

 Magic methods are those methods that can't be created by us but we can use them to create some new things to meet our requirements for example creating a fraction datatype: used in Operator package in files as listed below :
 1. fraction
 2. fraction_calculator (used this fraction datatype in here)

-# conditional statements and loops:
+# conditional statements, loops [break, range] and Exceptions:
 Conditional statements are used to drive menu driven programs the files where conditional statements are used are listed below :
 ### Stand alone files
-1. main.py
+1. main.py [Python Exceptions]
 ### Packages :
 A. drivers : files inside this package uses conditional statements and loops to drive the menu system :
 1. driver_dictionary